CHAPS Equine Assisted Services | Our Programs

 Pony Pals

-The CHAPS ponies travel to the Child Development Center and Greenhouse Living to serve Pre-K children and seniors.
-This program focuses on socialization/verbalization, fine & gross motor skills as well as memory & recall.
+The CHAPS ponies travel to town to serve youth and seniors during winter session.
+This program focuses on socialization/verbalization, social skills, fine & gross motor skills as well as memory & recall.

-Pony Pals is a specialized EAL program.
+Pony Pals is a specialized Equine Assisted Learning program.

 Patriot Ponies

-Patriot Ponies is a specialized EAL program.
+Patriot Ponies is a specialized Equine Assisted Learning program.

 Adaptive Riding